-The events below are organized by date and are free to attend unless a price is listed.
+The events are organized by date and pricing is listed.

 Cider Squeeze at the Philip Foster Farm

 Got apples to press?
-Bring them to Philip Foster Farm in Eagle Creek for a day of cider, homestead tours and wood stove cooking demonstrations.
+Bring them to Philip Foster Farm in Eagle Creek for a day of cider, homestead tours, live music, and hands-on activities and demonstrations.
 Admission is $5.
 Families pay $20.